CRSilkworth/mlp/README.md

 # mlp
-All the necessary setup to run tfx pipelines using either beam (primarily to run locally for testing) or kubeflow on GCP's ai platform for production.
+All the necessary setup to run tfx pipelines using either beam (primarily to run locally for testing) or kubeflow on GCP for production.
 In addition, some custom components, and utilities are made available that lowers the overhead in starting a new pipeline from scratch.
 The idea being that you set up this repository at the beginning and clone your own pipeline definition into here or use the utilities to start a new one from scratch.

 ## Set up
 ### Prerequisites
 * Update system python 3
 ```